America's Largest Classroom, the Nation's Largest Stage,

-Every day, PBS and nearly 350 member stations fulfill our essential mission to the American public, providing trusted programming that is uniquely different from commercial broadcasting and treating audiences as citizens, not simply consumers.
-For 15 consecutive years, a national study has rated PBS as the most-trusted institution in America.
+Every day, PBS and its more than 330 member stations fulfill our essential mission to the American public, providing trusted programming that is uniquely different from commercial broadcasting and treating audiences as citizens, not simply consumers.
+For 16 consecutive years, a national study has rated PBS as the most-trusted institution in America.

 Strong Reach Across America

 - PBS Digital Studios produces original content exclusively for digital platforms.
-In 2017, PBS Digital Studios averaged more than 38 million views per month on YouTube, a year-over-year increase of 27%.
-(YouTube Analytics, January-December 2017)
+PBS Digital Studios averages more than 48 million views per month on YouTube, a year-over-year increase of 12%.
+(YouTube Analytics, Oct 2018 – Sep 2019)

 In the Classroom

 PBS is committed to bringing the power of media into the classroom – helping educators to engage students in new and different ways.

 - PBS LearningMedia, a partnership of PBS and the WGBH Educational Foundation, is an online destination that offers free access to thousands of resources from PBS stations and partners.

 - PBS LearningMedia offers educators free access to thousands of resources - videos, images, interactives, lesson plans, articles, primary sources and more.

 - More than 800 thousand unique users visit PBS LearningMedia each month during the school year.
 (Google Analytics, 9/1/2018-6/30/2019)

 PBS and its member stations are America's undisputed home for documentary storytelling.
 During the 2018-19 season, PBS offered 232 hours of new documentary content, seen by over 90 million people.
 (Nielsen NPOWER Live+7, 9/24/2018-9/22/2019, M-SU 8p-11p, P2+ program reach on a 1-minute qualifier at 50 percent unification; all non-fiction programming excluding news, formats, and performance)